-Where a requester is not entitled under the OIA to make a request (or you are not sure), Police may still release information if we're happy to do so, especially where it is non-personal, non-sensitive official information, it will not impact too heavily on Police resources to do so, and there is a public interest in disclosure (e.g. an Australian researcher asks for NZ Police's policy on the Adult Diversion scheme).
+Where a requester is not entitled under the OIA () to make a request, Police may still release information, especially where it is non-personal, non-sensitive official information, it will not impact too heavily on Police resources to do so, and there is a public interest in disclosure (e.g. an Australian researcher asks for NZ Police's policy on the Adult Diversion scheme).

-Identifying the requester not permitted
+Identifying the requester